 Runs alongside: For some distance, the Clear Fork of the Mohican River; the Richalnd B & O Trail, and the headwaters of the Olentangy River

 Launched: In 1923, with the original section between Lexington and Bellville.
 Extended eastward to SR3 in 1926/7, and westward to Galion in 1939.

 Improved: Received first pavement in 1938, and was fully paved by the mid 1950s.
 The stretch between Bellville and Butler was re-routed in 1952-3, eliminating four dangerous curves.

 Route: Through Crawford, Morrow, Richland, and Ashland Counties, and the cities/villages of Galion, Blooming Grove, Lexington, Bellville, and Butler

-Historic and Natural Sites on Route 97: Birthplace of President Warren G. Harding; Vidonish Stained Glass Studios; Ohio Genealogical Society and its Samuel Isaly Library; Bellville Bandstand (National Register of Historic Places (NRHP)); Bellville Cemetery Chapel (NRHP); All Souls Unitarian Universalist Church (NRHP); Bellville Village Hall/Opera House (NRHP); Praire Peddler area
+Historic and Natural Sites on State Route 97: Birthplace of President Warren G. Harding; Vidonish Stained Glass Studios; Ohio Genealogical Society and its Samuel Isaly Library; Bellville Bandstand (National Register of Historic Places (NRHP)); Bellville Cemetery Chapel (NRHP); All Souls Unitarian Universalist Church (NRHP); Bellville Village Hall/Opera House (NRHP); Praire Peddler area